icywaffle/marketboardproject/README.md

 an item that has the highest amount of profit percentage.

 ## Motivation
-Most current APIs only have current marketboard price, and graphs of history, but they never really show you what items make the most amount of money for the price of making them.
+Most current ffxiv related websites only have current marketboard price, and graphs of history, but they never really show you what items make the most amount of money for the price of making them.